jasmosez/ilobby-backend/README.md

 ## Firebase & Authorization flow
 The app uses Firebase to manage and validate users.
 The frontend login and signup components, run a complete auth flow with Firebase and then store a token in localStorage until the user logs out.
 This token is included in all fetches for user data (in an Authorization header) and validated by Firebase each time.

-The main `GET` request for user data is routed through `users#index`.
-If, at this time, the valid token indicates a firebase `user-id` that is not currently in the backend's database, a new user is created.
+If a token is valid, and references a firebase `user-id` that is not currently in the backend's database, a new user is created.

 ## Firebase Id Token & Redis
 Token validation makes use of [Firebase Id Token](https://github.com/fschuindt/firebase_id_token).
 As per their documentation, this app requires a small Redis instance to store Google's x509 certificates.